slobberydeadpunk/dom_highlighter/README.md

 ## Limitations & Tips

-- **CORS / mixed content**: Remote pages fetched over HTTPS may still reference insecure assets or run scripts that try cross-origin XHR.
-These are surfaced as console warnings/errors inside the iframe but do not block highlighting.
+- **CORS / mixed content**: In the Electron preview the embedded Chromium instance follows the site's own security model, so most browser-only pages just work.
+When using the web fallback (`npm run web`), the old iframe-based fetch is still subject to CORS quirks.
 - **Dynamic pages**: Sites that aggressively mutate the DOM may remove locks.
 The injector re-applies styles and removes entries whose elements disappear.
 - **Selectors**: Replaying imported highlights depends on selectors still matching.
 If markup changes, entries will be marked “Element not found.”
 You can update the annotation to document the gap or delete the highlight.
 - **Security**: The tool renders remote HTML directly.
 Avoid pointing it at untrusted internal sites unless you trust their scripts inside your browser sandbox.